lawrennd/old_talks/_posts/2015-3-12-data-science-a-new-field-or-just-a-rebadging-exercise-.md

 ---
-:bibtex_key: Lawrence:nottingham15
-:bibtex_type: :talk
-:author: Lawrence, Neil D.
+author: Lawrence, Neil D.
-:title: 'Data Science: A New Field or Just a Rebadging Exercise?'
+title: 'Data Science: A New Field or Just a Rebadging Exercise?'
-:abstract: Scientific fields don't necessarily emerge because fundamental new knowledge is being generated, but often because a shift in the key questions that are facing us, and the tools that we have to answer them.
+abstract: Scientific fields don't necessarily emerge because fundamental new knowledge is being generated, but often because a shift in the key questions that are facing us, and the tools that we have to answer them.
 The current information revolution is causing us to reassess our approach to data.
 Our mathematical and computational